How Depression Symptoms In Women Are Different From Those In Men

 Some causes of depression are unique to women.
 In many cases, this is because of biological events in a woman’s life that can disrupt the balance of hormones and neurotransmitters that contribute to emotional health.

 You may be familiar with PMS.
 While it can be uncomfortable, it’s not necessarily dangerous or threatening in the physical sense.
 However, for some women, PMS can become PMDD or Premenstrual Dysphoric Disorder.
-This form of PMS is severe and leads to depressive symptoms that are long-lasting and more severe than those that are already associated with menstruation.
+This form of PMS mental health issue is severe and leads to depressive symptoms that are long-lasting and more severe than those that are already associated with menstruation.
 Other than spikes around your period, this disorder doesn’t have any of its own unique symptoms.

-Postpartum Depression
+Postpartum depression

-Menopausal Depression
+Menopausal depression

 This is somewhat complicated by the fact that many people of this age are beginning to experience depression related to other social factors that can become significant at this age.
 This is another reason that maintaining a relationship with your primary care provider is advised.